shafilahamed/Capstone-5--Real-Time-Face-Emotion-Recognition/README.md

 - The model is represented as a json file :model.json

 The separated dataset is already available to download in the two folders train and test.
+# This was the CNN model that gave low slug size,both of them are present in my github repository.